LeeVaughn/100-days-of-code/log-rd-2.md

 Submitted my Techdegree project for review and put the last couple finishing touches on my revised portfolio.

 ### R2D16
-Resubmitted by Techdegree project and went back over some old JavaScript and the DOM lessons.
+Resubmitted my Techdegree project (it didn't include functions for non-existant citations and dates) and went back over some old JavaScript and the DOM lessons.
 Also wrote a blog post discussing the second basic algorithm from freeCodeCamp.

+### R2D17
+Resubmitted my Techdegree project (accidentally tied one of the functions to the year property instead of date) and went back over some old JavaScript and the DOM lessons.
+Also started working on the first advanced algorithm from fCC.